Scuba Dive Lessons Aboard An Australian Liveaboard

 Scuba dive lessons, the Great Barrier Reef provides outstanding conditions to learn to scuba dive

-It was difficult to find a location on board to converse with your instructor.
+It was challenging to find a location on board to converse with your instructor.

-Well times have changes and the Liveaboard vessel of today is often spacious and welcoming.
+Well times have changed, and the Liveaboard vessel of today is often spacious and welcoming.

-Trip itineraries on many vessels are varied enough that there are always a number of dive sites that are suitable for open water training.
+Trip itineraries on many vessels are varied enough that there are always several dive sites that are suitable for open water training.

-In addition to the open water training many Australian Liveaboards are able to provide advance training all the way to instructor level.
+In addition to the open water training, many Australian Liveaboards can provide advanced training to instructor level.

-Changes in training styles has also led to the Liveaboard being more conductive for training.
+Changes in training styles have also led to the Liveaboard being more conducive for training.

 How Does The Great Barrier Reef Dive lessons differ From Elsewhere

-As you may have heard there are a very large number of internationally recognized training certification agencies.
+As you may have heard, there are a large number of internationally recognised training certification agencies.

-The largest two are Scuba Schools International (SSI) and Professional Association of Dive Instructors (PADI).
+The most significant two are Scuba Schools International (SSI) and the Professional Association of Dive Instructors (PADI).
 It is most likely that one of these two will be available on-board the Liveaboard that you select for your training.

-While reading the consumer magazines or looking at online forums you will see a great deal of conversations debating which one is better.
-The truth of the matter is that for the open water student they are the same.
+While reading consumer magazines or looking at online forums, you will see a lot of conversations debating which one is better.
+The truth of the matter is that for the open water student, they are the same.

-They may present the material different and use slightly different terminology at times but they cover the same items and train to the same international standards.
+They may present the material differently and use slightly different terminology at times, but they cover the same items and train to the same international standards.

-If you took your open water with PADI but want to do an advance class at a SSI facility, no problem, and the reverse.
+If you took your open water with PADI you could do your advanced class at an SSI facility, no problem, and the same is true in reverse.

-Most Liveaboard would like you to complete the theory portion of your training prior to arrival.
+Most Liveaboard would like you to complete the theory portion of your training before arrival.

 When you arrive at the boat, you can start right in with your confined water training.
-Confined water will be a shallow site with calm waters.
+Limited water will be a shallow site with calm waters.

 You will do your theory work there as well as your confined water training.

-Confined water training is learning and practising a number of basic skills.
+Confined water training is learning and practising several necessary skills.

-It is generally done in a swimming pool.
+Dives typically are done in a swimming pool.
 When completed you are given a referral for the Liveaboard.
-With the theory and confined water complete you will start directly with the open water training.
+With the theory and confined water complete, you will start directly with the open water training.